- Is smoking tobacco really addictive?

 - Your teeth and fingernails stop yellowing.

-- Ordinary activities leave you less out of breath (for example, climbing a flight of stairs or doing light housework).
+- Ordinary activities leave you less out of breath (for example, climbing stairs or light housework).

 - You can be in smoke-free buildings without having to go outside to smoke.

-Quitting also helps stop the damaging effects of tobacco on how you look, including premature wrinkling of your skin and gum disease.
+Quitting also helps stop the damaging effects of tobacco on how you look, including premature wrinkling of your skin, gum disease, and tooth loss.

 Suppose I smoke for a while and then quit?

-It’s much better to never start smoking – and become addicted to nicotine – than it is to smoke with the plan to quit later.
+It’s much better to never start smoking – and avoid becoming addicted to nicotine – than it is to smoke with the plan to quit later.
 The best choice you can make is to refuse to use any and all forms of tobacco.